BEN H1FY26 Results Announcement

 Key Points

-• Interim dividend of 30 cents per share, stable on prior period
+• Interim dividend of 30 cents per share, stable vs prior period

 Full Summary

-Bendigo and Adelaide Bank reported cash earnings of $256.4 million for the first half of FY26, up 2.8% on the prior half and down 3.3% on the prior comparative period.
+Bendigo and Adelaide Bank Limited (ASX:BEN) today reported cash earnings of $256.4 million and statutory net profit after tax of $230.6 million for the half year ended 31 December 2025.
+Cash earnings were 2.8% higher than the prior half and down 3.3% on the prior comparative period.
 The Board determined to pay a fully franked interim dividend of 30 cents per share, which is stable on the prior comparative period.
-The result reflects good progress on the bank's strategy, with its deposit-led approach to drive sustainable loan growth gaining momentum and improving earnings.
+The result reflects good progress on the bank's strategy, with its deposit-led approach driving sustainable loan growth and improving earnings.
 This was largely driven by growth in lower-cost deposits benefiting margin, as well as a reduction in costs in the second quarter.
 The bank also made the strategic decision to exit its legacy mortgage partner business, which impacted loan growth for the half.
-The bank's digital transformation progressed with the full rollout of the Bendigo Lending Platform to all branches, the launch of direct customer onboarding through the Bendigo Bank app, and a new partnership with Google.
-The bank also completed the final phase of its multi-year core banking simplification project with the migration of 180,000 Adelaide Bank customer accounts to the Bendigo Bank platform.
-The bank's agreement to acquire RACQ Bank's loans and deposits book, set for completion in 1H27, will leverage its proven capability to integrate new customers and increase its Queensland exposure.
-The bank is launching a significant AML/CTF uplift program with an initial estimated cost of $70 million to $90 million, with $15 million expected in 2H26.
-The bank's balance sheet and capital position remains strong and well positioned for a return to growth in the second half of the financial year.
+The bank remains confident that its residential lending book will return to growth over the second half.
+Over the half, the bank delivered on several key milestones, including progress on its digital transformation, completion of its core banking simplification project, and an agreement to acquire RACQ Bank's loans and deposits book.
+To address deficiencies in its AML/CTF approach, the bank is launching a significant uplift program with an initial estimated cost of $70-90 million.
+The bank's balance sheet and capital position remains strong and well positioned for a return to growth in the second half.

 Guidance